Last Updated on October 11, 2023 by Editorial Team

 4. W. Whewell’s Algebra Quote

-W.Whewell was a decorated English polymath who was known for his work in the field of theory of induction and his philosophy on Ethics.
+W.Whewell was a decorated English polymath who was known for his work in the field of the theory of induction and his philosophy on Ethics.

 These sciences, Geometry, Theoretical Arithmetic and Algebra, have no principles besides definitions and axioms, and no process of proof but deduction; this process, however, assuming a most remarkable character; and exhibiting a combination of simplicity and complexity, of rigour and generality, quite unparalleled in other subjects. —Whewell, W.Quoted in The Philosophy of the Inductive Sciences